psugrg-web/silly-laravel/README.md

 ### Initialize the application

-Attach to the application container and perform the following steps
+Attach to the application container, got to the `app` directory and perform the following steps

 Install *composer* packages